mengalong/full_table_scan_scylla/README.md

     PRIMARY KEY(id, ck)
 );

-3. insert some data
-insert into example (id, ck, v1, v2) " values (1, 2, 'aa', 'bb')
+3. insert some data: You can execute cql via cqlsh: insert into example (id, ck, v1, v2) " values (1, 2, 'aa', 'bb')

+or execute the command:
+cd full_table_scan_scylla/
+python impl_scylla.py [row_num] 	# this will insert row_num rows data into the table scylladata.example
 ```

 ## step2: start the select process

-The command is :
+The execute command is :

 ```
+cd full_table_scan_scylla/
 python select_from_scylla.py
 ```